OpenNeuroLab/brainspell-neo/README.md

 To run Brainspell locally:
 1) Clone the Git repo.
 2) Install the Python dependencies with `pip install -r requirements.txt`.
-3) Add the environment variable `DATABASE_URL`:
-`export DATABASE_URL="postgres://yaddqlhbmweddl:SxBfLvKcO9Vj2b3tcFLYvLcv9m@ec2-54-243-47-46.compute-1.amazonaws.com:5432/d520svb6jevb35"`

 Now you can run Brainspell with `python3 json_api/main.py`.
 Brainspell should be running at `http://localhost:5000`.